Infrared Fire and Heat Detection Systems

-Preventive monitoring of a waste sorting and recycling centre with an infrared camera end-to-end system
+In this case study, we look at infrared fire detection systems and preventive monitoring of a waste sorting and recycling centre with an infrared camera end-to-end system.

 Delivery vehicles transport the waste to the recycling plants and tip the material into a bunker.
 The bunkers have different storage capacities, for example, they could be 14,000 cubic metres holding roughly 7,000 tonnes of waste.
 Waste storage produces heat, often leading to the formation of hot zones.